Privacy

 In the following, we would like to inform you about the processing of your personal data by us, our data protection principles and your rights as a data subject.

 This Privacy Policy applies to the use of our web pages and also to the establishment and implementation of customer relationships.
-It also applies to any contact or supplier relationships that you enter into with us, when subscribing to our newsletter, for advertising, when holding a webinar, when using our blog, when using our weclapp app and when ordering from our weclapp store.
+It also applies to any contact or supplier relationships that you enter into with us, when subscribing to our newsletter, for advertising, when holding a webinar, when using our blog and when ordering from our weclapp store.
 This Privacy Policy also applies if we expressly refer to it elsewhere.

 The responsible authority is: